 The business plan examples in this article follow this template:

 Your executive summary is a page that gives a high-level overview of the rest of your business plan.
-While it appears at the beginning, it’s easiest to write this section last, as there are details further in the report you’ll need to include here.
+It’s easiest to save this section for last.

 You might repurpose your company description elsewhere, like on your About page, social media profile pages, or other properties that require a boilerplate description of your small business.

-You can also go more in-depth with your company overview and include the following sections, like in this business plan example for Paw Print Post:
+You can also go more in-depth with your company overview and include the following sections, like in the example for Paw Print Post:

-This section outlines how you registered your business—as an LLC, sole proprietorship, corporation, or other business type: “Paw Print Post will operate as a sole proprietorship run by the owner, Jane Matthews.”
+- Business structure.
+This section outlines how you registered your business—as an LLC, sole proprietorship, corporation, or other business type.
+“Paw Print Post will operate as a sole proprietorship run by the owner, Jane Matthews.”

+- Business objectives.
 “Jane will have Paw Print Post ready to launch at the Big Important Pet Expo in Toronto to get the word out among industry players and consumers alike.
-After two years in business, Jane aims to drive $150,000 in annual revenue from the sale of Paw Print Post’s signature greeting cards and to have expanded into two new product categories.”
+After two years in business, Jane aims to drive $150,000 in annual revenue from the sale of Paw Print Post’s signature greeting cards and have expanded into two new product categories.”

 The market analysis consists of research about supply and demand, your target demographics, industry trends, and the competitive landscape.
 You might run a SWOT analysis and include that in your business plan.

-This section of your business plan describes your offerings—which products and services do you sell to your customers?
-Here’s an example for Paw Print Post that explains its line of custom greeting cards, along with details on what makes its products unique.
+This section of your business plan describes your offerings.
+Which products and services do you sell to your customers?
+Describe the what and why behind your products or services.

 It’s always a good idea to develop a marketing plan before you launch your business.
 Your marketing plan shows how you’ll get the word out about your business, and it’s an essential component of your business plan as well.